Boiler Repair Edmonton - The Leading Boiler & Plumbing Services in Edmonton

 • Space-Consuming: Requires a cold water tank and a hot water cylinder.

-• Less Efficient: More heat loss due to the hot water cylinder.
+• Inefficiency: More heat loss due to the hot water cylinder.

 4. Condensing Boilers